ZiaCodes/Lucy/README.md

 # Lucy
 ## For Demo click here : https://voiceassistance.netlify.app/

-An intelligent virtual assistant (IVA) or intelligent personal assistant (IPA) is a software agent that can perform tasks or services for an individual based on commands or questions.
-Sometimes the term "chatbot" is used to refer to virtual assistants generally or specifically accessed by online chat.
-In some cases, online chat programs are exclusively for entertainment purposes.
-Some virtual assistants are able to interpret human speech and respond via synthesized voices.
-Users can ask their assistants questions, control home automation devices and media playback via voice, and manage other basic tasks such as email, to-do lists, and calendars with verbal (spoken?) commands.[1]
-A similar concept, however with differences, lays under the dialogue systems.
+  An intelligent virtual assistant (IVA) or intelligent personal assistant (IPA) is a software agent that can perform tasks or services for an individual based on commands or questions.Need any help ? email at ZiaXdev@gmail.com

 ## screenshot